LSU-GMS2/intro-to-gms2-bdenha3/README.md

 This is my submission for Assignment #1.

 I had issues with:
-* finding the starting positions for the objects
+* Finding the starting positions for the objects
-* issue 2
+* Setting the alarms for each object
-* issue 3
+*

 Any other comments here